QSD-Group/EXPOsan/exposan/bsm1/README.rst

 As of now, the BSM1 system can be simulated dynamically with constant or dynamic influents.
 Fixed aeration is enabled.
 Idealized aeration control can also be implemented by setting target dissolved oxygen concentration.

 To reproduce the results and figures included in Li and Zhang et al. [5]_, directly run ``analyses.py``.
 You can find a full list of the dependency packages in `qsdsan.yml <https://github.com/QSD-Group/EXPOsan/blob/main/exposan/bwaise/qsdsan.yml>`_, and create a new environment based on it using ``conda env create --file qsdsan.yml``.
+If you want to look at unit/system diagram, you will want to have the package ``Graphviz`` correctly installed in your environment (read more about this on `QSDsan's documentation <https://qsdsan.readthedocs.io/en/latest/FAQ.html#graphviz>`_).

 To perform a simulation of the BSM1 model, you can import the module (as shown below) or directly run the ``system.py`` script.
 Influent loadings, initial conditions, model parameters, system settings, and solver options can all be customized in the same script.